 NFPA 70E: Standard for Electrical Safety in the Workplace

-This course discusses the hazards of working on or near live electrical parts or conductors and how employees must protect themselves from shock, arc-flash and arc-blast if exposed to live electrical parts or conductors.
+Discusses the hazards of working on or near live electrical parts or conductors and how participants must protect themselves from shock, arc-flash, and arc-blast if exposed to live electrical parts or conductors.

 At the end of this course, the student should be able to:

 - Understand the purposes of the standard and why it is important from OSHA’s perspective to prevent injury or death.

 - Electrical Principles and Hazards

 - Shock, Arc-Flash, Arc-Blast

 - Approach Boundaries for Shock Protection

 - Arc Flash Boundary